manjy0t/flight_delay_predictor/README.md

 ## Architecture

 The architecture of the machine learning pipeline follows a **serverless** structure, enabling scalability and adaptability.
 Each pipeline runs as a scheduled task in a serverless environment, ensuring low maintenance and flexibility.
-The data flows through multiple stages, from collection to model training, and finally to prediction and visualization.
+The data flows through multiple stages, from collection to model training, and finally to prediction.

 ---